benediktwerner/lichess-docker/README.md

 ```

 If you are starting the container directly from Windows, I strongly recommend running Docker from WSL 2 and placing lila and lila-ws in the WSL 2 file system since that will significantly speed up compilation.
 Optionally you can use `docker-run.bat` instead (again, make sure to adjust the mount point to the actual directory where lila and lila-ws are located).

-The contianer will automatically start redis and mongo, but won't build or run any lila services.
-You will have to do that manually:
+The docker container will automatically start redis and mongo, but won't build or run any lila services.
+You will have to do that manually, as follows.

 8. to reduce setup time, create two additional SSH terminal sessions (session 2 and 3)
 9. In session 2, run the websocket server:
     -`docker exec -it lichess bash`
     -`cd ~/projects/lila-ws`